 Alternative Fee Arrangements

-In these challenging times, parties may want to pursue their claims but have a heightened need to maintain control of their legal expenditure.
-In order to help ‘unlock’ both of these objectives Lewis Silkin has committed to a new initiative called LS Unlock.
-It is designed to help individuals and businesses pursue claims by removing or reducing the cost risk of litigation.
+In these challenging times, parties faced with contentious issues may want to pursue or defend claims but have a heightened need to maintain control of their legal expenditure.
+To help ‘unlock’ both of these objectives, Lewis Silkin has committed to an initiative called LS Unlock.
+It is an alternative approach to fees which is designed to help individuals and businesses pursue or defend significant commercial claims by removing or reducing the cost risk of litigation.

-LS Unlock comprises a free initial assessment of significant commercial claims together with a menu of alternative fee arrangements which can reduce and, in certain cases, eliminate the upfront cost of pursuing a claim.
+LS Unlock comprises a free initial assessment of significant commercial disputes together with a menu of alternative fee arrangements which can reduce and, in certain cases, eliminate the upfront cost of pursuing or defending a claim.

 LS Unlock is designed to: